vpavan28/ansible-bootstrap/README.md

 ```
 `Once the playbook ran successfully without any issues, try to access the <MANAGEMENT IP or MANAGEMENT fqdn> from any browser.
 If you see esxi landing page then we can proceed to the next step.
 If it fails, we will have to debug depending on the error that we see.`

-**Make sure the vCenter FQDN record is added to DNS before processding to the next step.**
+**Make sure the vCenter FQDN forward as well as reverse look up record are added to DNS before processding to the next step.**

 #### [To RUN VCSA6.0, once the ESXi is up and runnning on boot strap server.]
 ```console